Emeritus Vineyards: A Journey into Sonoma’s Pinot Noir Paradise

 Dive Deeper Into Sonoma’s Agricultural Riches

-Beyond Emeritus or wine tastings at other noteworthy places like Merry Edwards, this corner of California offers countless opportunities for exploring locally-grown Sonoma food.
-Head to the weekly Sebastopol farmers market, try local food at the Barlow food hall or Oakville Grocery and have farm-to-table dining experiences at the laidback Handline or the Michelin-starred Singlethread.
+Beyond Emeritus or wine tastings at other noteworthy places like Merry Edwards.
+This corner of California offers countless opportunities for exploring locally-grown Sonoma food.
+Head to the weekly Sebastopol farmers market, try local food at The Barlow food hall or Oakville Grocery and have farm-to-table dining experiences at the laidback Handline or the Michelin-starred Singlethread.
 The bottom line is there’s no shortage of ways to immerse yourself in this vibrant agricultural community.

 Interested in Learning More About This Region of California?
 Check Out the Articles Below: